9-FS/metric_metar_on_discord/readme.md

 1. Make sure to have a text channel named `bots`, `botspam`, or `metar` on your server. **The bot will only react in these specific channels.**

 If you need another channel name the bot reacts to, either contact me or follow the guideline in [chapter 3.](#3-how-to-install-by-setting-up-your-own-bot) to set up your own bot instance.
-It is recommended to only have 1 of the beforementioned channels on your server.
+It is recommended to only have 1 of the beforementioned channels on your server, because I have not tested what happens if there are multiple.

 ## 3. How to Install by Setting Up Your Own Bot